mikelewis/range_hash/README.md

 ##Wait ... why?

   Because O(log n) is better than O(N).
 RangeHash keeps an internal sorted array that uses a binary search to find your range.
 This allows you to achieve (log n) search.
+Another option would be to store a dense hash that stores all possible elements within the ranges, however this isn't efficient in terms of memory usage.
+This is great happy medium.

   On-top of that, RangeHash provides some awesome functionality such as callbacks.